Chat with us

 Vue.js, or Vue, is a progressive frontend technology or framework known for its simplicity and is one of the major frontend technologies for fintech product development.
 It primarily uses and extends HTML templates and attributes with the help of special directives embedded in the syntax.

-Vue is ideal for startups or small businesses, as it comes with feature-rich UIs and has an easy learning curve as compared to React or Next.
-Moreover, it has a reactive data binding system to trigger the updates that help businesses ensure data consistency.
+Vue is ideal for startups or small businesses, as it comes with feature-rich UIs and has an easy learning curve compared to React or Next.
+Moreover, it has a reactive data binding system to trigger updates that help businesses ensure data consistency.

 Ideal Scenarios to Use Vue.js:

-• Developing insurance claim processing apps that have features like automated workflows, real-time data visualization and analysis
+• Developing insurance claim processing apps that have features like automated workflows, real-time data visualization, and analysis

 • Developing interactive user interfaces for credit or KYC registration portals with live search and instant form validation